 At the Quito or Guayaquil airport, passengers must buy a US$20 Transit Control Card at the INGALA counter to be used when entering and leaving the islands.
 This control card can only be purchased in cash at the mainland airports.

 Is important to keep in mind that the Galapagos face a very serious threat from non-native plants, and invasive species.
 As a result , there are strict controls at the airport to prevent any pets, food, plants, or agriculture from making its way to the Enchanted Islands.

 5. Entering the Galapagos National Park

-Once at the Galapagos airport you need to pay the Galapagos National Park entrance fee of US$100.00 payable only in cash, although there is an ATM at the Baltra airport, it is much more advisable to withdraw enough money at the mainland.
+At the Galapagos airport you need to pay the Galapagos National Park entrance fee of US$100.00, payable in cash only.

 The money you pay per entrance fee is highly important for the Galapagos National Park.
-F unds from the entry tax are used to finance the conservation of biodiversity of flora and fauna, terrestrial and marine, and benefit the local community by improving basic services, education projects, sports, health, environmental sanitation, environmental services, and services directly related to tourists.
+The funds collected from the entry tax are used to finance the conservation of biodiversity, and to benefit the local community by improving basic services, education projects, sports, health, environmental sanitation, environmental services, and services directly related to tourism.

 6. What is the best payment method to use?

-You will find ATM’s at Santa Cruz and at San Cristobal so you will be able to withdraw money, but take it from us, is much better to be on the secure side of the road and have money with you before landing in Galapagos.
+You will find ATM’s at Santa Cruz and at San Cristobal so you will be able to withdraw money.

 7. Getting Around in the Islands